50ButtonsEach/hax-with-flic-osx/README.md

 * Ruby Script - `.rb` - `#!/usr/bin/env ruby`
 * Python Script - `.py` - `#!/usr/bin/env python`

-This can of course vary a bit on how your mac is configured.
+This can of course vary a bit depending on how your Mac is configured.

 **Installation**